Frequently Asked Questions About the GACE® Assessments

 - What can I expect on the day of my test?

-- Can I bring food to the test center?
+- Can I bring food into the testing room?

 - What identification will I need to show on test day?